itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/03_SLOs_Load_Test_Analysis_Error_Issue/index.md

 -  We learned how to create SLOs in Dynatrace and the importance for improving Performance Test results in Dynatrace
 -  We learned how to analyze a detected problem by Dynatraces Davis AI
 -  We covered the Performance Test Dashboard with Transaction Steps and SLOs and how you can use it to assist in Performance Test Analysis
--  We learned how to analyze a Performance Test where an Error issue was introduced by a new application build and how get to root cause in minutes using Dynatrace
+-  We learned how to analyze a Performance Test where an Error issue was introduced by a new application build forcing the SLO to not be met and how get to root cause in minutes using Dynatrace

 ### Questions and Answers?